-The sectional winners will advance to the central tournament site, October 25-26 and 28 at Richard Siegel Park in Murfreesboro, TN. he state office staff shall make the draw for play at the central tournament site.
+The sectional winners will advance to the central tournament site, October 30-31 and November 2 at Richard Siegel Park in Murfreesboro, TN.
+The state office staff shall make the draw for play at the central tournament site.
 The draw will be made such that if two teams from the same region qualify for the state, they will be drawn to opposite brackets.
 The bracket shall be set by the Executive Director upon completion of the sectional games.

-- Required Field Dimensions – Beginning with the 2018-19 school year, schools hosting contests above the regional level must secure a field with minimum dimensions of 110 yards by 65 yards.
-If there is no available field within a 15 mile radius of the host school, the host school may request an exception from the state office.
+- Required Field Dimensions - Schools hosting contests above the regional level must secure a field with minimum dimensions of 110 yards by 65 yards.
+If a school scheduled to host the sectional contest does not have a field with these dimensions, the game can still be played at the facility provided there is mutual agreement of both schools involved in the contest.
+If there is no mutual agreement, and there is no available field within a 15 mile radius of the host schools, the host school may request an exception from the state office.

 - Tickets and Passes: